SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/00_getting_started.md

 ## 1. Introduction to the Declarative Architecture

-The Phoenix Hypervisor has transitioned to a declarative architecture, where the desired state of the system is defined in configuration files.
+The Phoenix Hypervisor uses a declarative architecture, where the desired state of the entire system—including Virtual Machines (VMs) and LXC containers—is defined in JSON configuration files.
 The `phoenix_orchestrator.sh` script reads these configurations and makes the necessary changes to the Proxmox environment to match the desired state.
 This approach ensures that the system is predictable, repeatable, and easy to manage.

 ## 2. Setting Up Your Environment